GenomicsAotearoa/hts_workshop_mpi/docs/level2/12_shell_variables.md

 !!! terminal "code"

     ```bash
-    for FILENAME in *.fastq;
+    for FILENAME in SRR097977.fastq SRR098026.fastq;
     do
         echo "File: "${FILENAME}

-        for MOTIF in "NNNNNNNNNN" "GCTGGCGNNN" "TTTTTTTTTT";
+        for MOTIF in "NNNNNNNN" "TGTTACAG" "CTCAAACC";
         do
             echo "Nucleotide: "${MOTIF}
             grep -c ${MOTIF} ${FILENAME}